rajangdavis/osvc_ruby/README.md

 This gem was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0].
 Additionally, [TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0 as well as jruby version 1.7.19

-The create, update, and destroy methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before November 2016.
-This is because I am using the ROQL queries to generate values for Common Objects
+The create, update, and destroy methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
+This is because ROQL queries were not exposed via the REST API until May 2016.

-Currently supporting the following objects from the REST API:

-	ServiceProduct

-	ServiceCategory

-	Answer

-	QueryResults (does not support CRUD)

-At this time, subclasses such as ServiceProduct.CategoryLinks are not currently supported.

-I am trying to build a few more classes and have a pretty solid testing suite and codebase before implementing this functionality.
+There is only support for except for ROQL Queries.
+There is still the capacity to create, read, update, and destroy a Service Cloud object; more on this below.

 ## Installation